packbackbooks/engineering-docs/careers/readme.md

 ### Technical Engineer

 * Senior Engineer
     * Plan the project to [pass grades back to an LMS via LTI](https://packback.atlassian.net/wiki/spaces/GBS/pages/615284737).
-This project relies on implementing a poorly-documented third-party system to update Packback grades in the Professor’s course in the LMS.
+This project relies on implementing a poorly-documented third-party system to update Packback grades in the Professor's course in the LMS.
 It documents complex relationship management, defines necessary modifications to the database and API contracts, and breaks work out into multiple stages for delivery.
     * [Split our frontend grading UI into multiple steps.](https://github.com/packbackbooks/questions/pull/3927) This PR is a significant refactor of a critical user flow.
-It breaks our existing form for configuring a community’s grading deadlines and rubric into two separate steps.
+It breaks our existing form for configuring a community's grading deadlines and rubric into two separate steps.
 The form contained complex validation logic that needed to be separated out.
 It also updates E2E tests.
 * Staff Engineer
     * Plan and implement an [upgrade to our kubernetes cluster that minimizes user impact](https://packback.atlassian.net/wiki/spaces/RUT2/pages/246677505).
 An upgrade to our kubernetes cluster was necessary but would mean some inevitable downtime.
 This plan outlined the preparatory work necessary to ensure minimal disruption, as well as coordinating a team-wide effort to facilitate the process.
     * [Merge a collection of disparate, highly-dependent microservices into a monolith](https://github.com/packbackbooks/questions/pulls?page=1&q=is%3Apr+author%3AEricTendian+monolith)  with limited disruption to other developers.This series of PRs merged three highly-dependent Laravel APIs into a single application.
 The change was made in a way that avoided merge conflicts, as all three APIs were under active development by other engineers.